dl-solarity/hardhat-migrate/README.md

 ## Environment extensions

-This plugin extends the Hardhat Runtime Environment by adding the following fields:
+This plugin does not extend the Hardhat Runtime Environment.

-- `deployer` - The deployer object that is used to deploy contracts.
-- `verifier` - The verifier object that is used to verify contracts.

 ## Usage